YifanDengWHU/YifanDengWHU.github.io/_pages/cv.md

 Research experience
 ======
-* Feb.
+* Predicting biological interaction with Few Shot Learning and Knowledge Graph Embedding.
+Feb.
 2020 - Present: Research Assistant
   * Wuhan University
-  * Work:
-    Construct Knowledg Graph and learn the biological entities' embedding from KG.
-    Improved the deep learning model's performance on rare events through Few Shot Learning.
+  * Work: 1.Construct Knowledg Graph and learn the biological entities' embedding from KG.
+2.Improved the deep learning model's performance on rare events through Few Shot Learning.
   * Supervisor: Professor Zhang

-* Apr.
+* Predicting drug-drug interactions(DDIS) with multimodal deep learning Apr.
 2019 - Nov.
 2019: Research Assistant
   * Wuhan University
-  * Work:
-   - Collected data from website like Drugbank to create a dataset and stored it in SQL database
-   - Improved the AUPR from 0.8732 to 0.9208 with multimodal learning
+  * Work: 1.Collected data from website like Drugbank to create a dataset and stored it in SQL database 2.Improved the AUPR from 0.8732 to 0.9208 with multimodal learning
   * Supervisor: Professor Zhang

 Skills